burtvadr/Portable-Flatpak/README.md

 └── runner                          # one-click run application (Entry Point) # renameable 8 directories, 1 file
 ```
-all flatpaks [DATA] directories, at some level, have some of these files, so we can enfer [DATA] location by checking if there is more than 3 of this list of folders and hidden folders
+all flatpaks [DATA] directories, at some level, have some of these files, so we can infer [DATA] location by checking if there is more than 3 of this list of folders and hidden folders
 (`cache`, `.cache`, `.config`, `config`, `data`, `.ld.so`, `.local`, `.nv`, `.pki`, `.var`)

 ```
 burtjo@Linux:/SSDpkg/packages/Program$ tree -a -L 2
 .
-├── двоичный
+├── двоичный       #[BIN]
 │   ├── current -> x86_64/stable
 │   └── x86_64
 └── runner                          # one-click run application (Entry Point) # renameable └── перевод
 ```
 all flatpaks [BIN] directories have a (`x86_64`) folder and a and a symbolic link (`current`) -> (`x86_64/stable`)
-so its easy a easy check for those two.
+so its easy to check for those two.

 if [DATA] and [BIN] coulnt be determined using the method above we proceds with:**